 Apple Allows installing New MacOS Mojave Developer Beta without Developer account to Any Compatible Mac Computer.
 Is your Mac running Latest version of MacOS Mojave or MacOS Developer, or MacOS Mojave public Final version?
 Follow the steps for Downgrade From MacOS Mojave to MacOS High Sierra or Earlier.

-The official MacOS Mojave is not released, so it is obvious you have to overcome stack of bugs, it depends on your tolerance limit.
+The official MacOS Mojave is not released, so it is obvious you have to overcome the stack of bugs, it depends on your tolerance limit.
 However, we always give one chance to every update and try to get the most out of it.
 However, if you are not happy with macOS Mojave and its silly bugs, then there’s a way through which you can downgrade macOS Mojave beta 6 to macOS High Sierra, the stable version.

-Eventually, you have to wait for few more days to enjoy a correct version of macOS Mojave.
+Eventually, you have to wait for a few more days to enjoy a correct version of macOS Mojave.
 For now, downgrade to macOS High Sierra and get rid of unexpected errors.

 NOTE: Backup Mac because everything will be erased soon if you are ready to downgrade macOS Mojave to macOS High Sierra.